 When watching soccer, you’ll notice that not all coaches dress the same on game day.
 But it might not be clear why this is.

-Let’s take a look at what soccer coaches wear and why they dress like that.
+Let’s examine what soccer coaches wear and why they dress like that.

 What do soccer coaches wear?